CSS Tutorial:

 Text Decoration

-The text-decoration property is used to set or remove decorations from text.
+property is used to set or remove

-The value text-decoration: none; is often used to remove underlines from links:
+is often used to

 a {